Low frequency signal detection via correlated Ramsey measurements: Introduction

 During the evolution time, control sequences are applied to ensure sensitivity to the signal of interest, and to avoid interaction with unwanted noise.
 The Ramsey sequence lets the probe evolve freely, making it most sensitive to the slowest frequency component of the noise spectrum, for which reason Ramsey spectroscopy is traditionally used to estimate parameters from static signals.
 In a Ramsey measurement, the probe is sensitive to all noise sources and, consequently, it is only useful if its interrogation time $\tau_R$ is such that $\tau_R < T_2^*$.
-Detecting oscillating signals requires suppressing the sensitivity to the noisy frequencies lower than that of the target signal, $\omega$, achieved through a family of control sequences collectively known as dynamical decoupling (DD) \cite{Viola1999,Cywinski2007,Degen2007}.
+Detecting oscillating signals requires suppressing the sensitivity to the noisy frequencies lower than that of the target signal, $\omega$, which is most commonly achieved through a family of control sequences collectively known as dynamical decoupling (DD) \cite{Viola1999,Cywinski2007,Degen2007}.
 They comprise pulses intended to refocus the probe and to filter out noise frequencies below $\omega_{DD} = \pi/\tau$, with $\tau$ the pulses separation \cite{Cywinski2007}.
-This has two consequences: on the one hand, DD demands $\omega_{DD} \approx \omega$, fixing upfront the duration of the corresponding sequence.
+This has two consequences: on the one hand, DD demands $\omega_{DD} \approx \omega$, requiring previous knowledge of the target signal frequency, and fixing upfront the duration of the corresponding sequence.
 On the other hand, DD extends the decoherence time of the qubit to $T_2 \geq T_2^*$ \cite{Pham2012a,Barry2020}, which is typically determined experimentally \cite{deLange2010}.
-Both facts together mean that the spacing between pulses in DD cannot exceed $T_2$, posing a problem for low frequency signals $\omega < \pi/T_2$, as DD sequences cannot eliminate the noise around the target signal's frequency.
-Moreover, even a DD extended $T_2$ time is ultimately limited by $T_2 < T_1$, so that sensing sufficiently low frequencies is not possible with DD.
+Both facts, when put together, mean that the spacing between pulses in DD cannot exceed $T_2$, posing a problem for low frequency signals $\omega < \pi/T_2$, as DD sequences cannot eliminate the noise around the target signal's frequency.
+Moreover, although there are techniques that can be embedded within DD sequences, and that permit extending the $T_2$ of the probe \cite{Cai2012}, these sequences are ultimately limited by $T_2 < T_1$.
+The immediate consequence being that sensing sufficiently low frequencies is not possible with DD.